A little Introduction

 I am a real life Monk, affiliated to No Tribe, Religion or Society.
 My spiritual name is Dhamma Tapasa Viraja (Dhamma Hermit Free From Dust) given to me when I was an ordained Buddhist monk in North Thailand.
 My birth name is Andrew Hallas but I’m affectionately know by friends as the Monk.

-I am affiliated to No Monastery, No Religion, Tribe or Society, I do however wholeheartedly believe in the Buddhist teachings of Meditation, Mindfulness , Loving Kindness and Compassion as fundamental in the search for enlightenment.
+I am affiliated to No Monastery, No Religion, Tribe or Society, I do however wholeheartedly believe in the understanding of the three principles of a Mind, Consciousness and Thought, as being fundamental in the search for enlightenment.

 My whole life has been in this pursuit and understanding of our human experience, I have now spent Thousands of Hours in Meditation and Mindfulness training from within monastery’s and meditation Centers across Europe and Asia, many intensive 3 month Vipassana rains Retreats and during my life as a Buddhist monk in Thailand.
 These Thousands of hours training in Meditation and Mindfulness have helped me gain great insight into my own mind and all our human consciousness, this has bought me a truly deep sense of peace and lasting tranquility for the first time in my life.